 Last Tip from SimpleStepsForLivingLife: Remember making a Gingerbread House isn’t about designing it a certain way or having it perfect but is about spending time doing something you enjoy to celebrate Christmas and getting to share this with friends and family.

 TO MAMAW: Thanks so much mom for creating special memories for my childhood.
-Thank you for sharing your love for Christmas with me and my friends and your neighbors and family and strangers.
+Thank you for sharing your love for Christ with me and my friends and your neighbors and family and strangers.
 You make the world a brighter place, and I’m so glad I get to spend time with you!